 Fill bottom of large skillet with high heat cooking oil and add chips when oil is hot.
 Stir frequently to toss and remove when desired crispness is reached.

 Remove and serve warm with vinegar or ketchup.

 In a flat-bottomed bowl or pan, whisk together dry ingredients.
 Form a well in the center and gradually pour in gluten-free beer, whisking it in until a thin batter is formed.
 Add beer slowly, so that you add only enough to make this thin batter.
 The batter should be pancake batter consistency.
 If it's too thick, it will be hard to cook through; too thin and it will slide off the fish.

-In another flat bowl or pan, spread the additional cup gfJules™ All-Purpose Gluten-Free Flour for dredging.
+In another flat bowl or pan, spread the additional cup gfJules All-Purpose Gluten-Free Flour for dredging.

 Wash and cut the fillets on an angle if they are large, so that each piece is roughly 4 ounces in size.
 Dredge each fillet through the flour, then into the batter bowl, covering each side well.

 Pour at least enough high heat oil into a large skillet or wok to cover the bottom of the skillet (if using a wok, fill bottom of bowl of wok about 1 inch).
 Heat to medium-high (if you have a thermometer, oil should be 350°F).
 For deep frying, fill pan with at least 2 inches of oil.

 Lay each battered fillet in the hot oil (be careful of oil splatters!) and fry for 5-8 minutes, flipping half-way through, until crispy and lightly browned; time will depend on thickness of fish.
 Peak inside the middle of the first piece before removing from heat to be sure it's fully cooked and add time if necessary.
 Fish should be 145°F when done.